umairkarel/cogs/moderation/verification/documentation.md

 ## add

-With the `add` subcommand you can a Verification Role.
+With the `add` subcommand you can add a verification role.
 You can set `reverse` to `true` then the Role will get removed from the user and not added.

 ```css